Hollyjoycediehl/responsive-svg_peer-lesson/README.md

 1. Copy these settings or mess around with hiding other layers!

+The final product should be the full logo at 1200px and the logo without the tagline at lower screen resolutions!

-You can easily switch out a personal logo and follow these same steps to create your own unique responsive logo :)
+<b>You can easily switch out a personal logo and follow these same steps to create your own unique responsive logo :)</b>